AdSand/AdSand.github.io/advanced_technologies.md

 This project includes the tutorials and coursework submission for the CSC8503 - Advanced Game Technologies module at Newcastle University.

 A small heist game was created, using C++.
+For this coursework I recieved a mark of 74%.

 The aim of the game is to explore the maze, collect orbs, avoid enemies and steal an item (the golden goat!).
 Return the goat to your starting position to win.